xixogo5105/uiptv/README.md

 # UIPTV - A Universal IPTV Player for Windows, Linux & macOS
 UIPTV is a versatile IPTV player written in Java, designed to run on Windows, Linux, and macOS.
 It provides both a desktop experience and a full local-network web experience (SPA/PWA) for Live TV, VOD, and Series.

+Core principle: keep the app simple, plain, and practical so everyday playback and account management stay fast and predictable.

 Native installers and packages are currently published for Windows (x86_64), Linux (x86_64), and macOS (x86_64, aarch64).
 Linux builds are provided as `.deb`, optional `.rpm`, and a portable app bundle archive.

 ## Documentation